andreasmalta1/pl-tables-website/readme.md

 ## Contact Us

 Do you have feedback?
 Noticed an error?
 Have a suggestion?
 Want to support me?
-Use the contact us page where you can send me a direct email, find my social or even Buy Me A Coffee.
+Use the contact us page where you can send me a direct email, find my socials or even Buy Me A Coffee.